Converts simple features data between file formats.

 - -nlt type:

 - Define the geometry type for the created layer.
 One of NONE, GEOMETRY, POINT, LINESTRING, POLYGON, GEOMETRYCOLLECTION, MULTIPOINT, MULTIPOLYGON or MULTILINESTRING.
 And CIRCULARSTRING, COMPOUNDCURVE, CURVEPOLYGON, MULTICURVE and MULTISURFACE for GDAL 2.0 non-linear geometry types.
-Add "25D" to the name to get 2.5D versions.
+Add "Z", "M", or "ZM" to the name to get coordinates with elevation, measure, or elevation and measure.
 Starting with GDAL 1.10, PROMOTE_TO_MULTI can be used to automatically promote layers that mix polygon or multipolygons to multipolygons, and layers that mix linestrings or multilinestrings to multilinestrings.
-Can be useful when converting shapefiles to PostGIS (and other target drivers) that implements strict checks for geometry type.
-Starting with GDAL 2.0, CONVERT_TO_LINEAR can be used to to convert non-linear geometries types into linear geometries by approximating them.
+Can be useful when converting shapefiles to PostGIS and other target drivers that implement strict checks for geometry types.
+Starting with GDAL 2.0, CONVERT_TO_LINEAR can be used to to convert non-linear geometries types into linear geometries by approximating them, and CONVERT_TO_CURVE to promote a non-linear type to its generalized curve type (POLYGON to CURVEPOLYGON, MULTIPOLYGON to MULTISURFACE, LINESTRING to COMPOUNDCURVE, MULTILINESTRING to MULTICURVE).
+Starting with 2.1 the type can be defined as measured ("25D" remains as an alias for single "Z").

 - -dim val:

-- (starting with GDAL 1.10) Force the coordinate dimension to val (valid values are 2 or 3).
+- (starting with GDAL 1.10) Force the coordinate dimension to val (valid values are XY, XYZ, XYM, and XYZM - for backwards compatibility 2 is an alias for XY and 3 is an alias for XYZ).
 This affects both the layer geometry type, and feature geometries.
 Starting with GDAL 1.11, the value can be set to "layer_dim" to instruct feature geometries to be promoted to the coordinate dimension declared by the layer.
+Support for M was added in GDAL 2.1

 - -a_srs srs_def: